sankitasigdel/Electric-Vehicle-Population-Power-BI-/README.md

 # Electric-Vehicle-Population-Power-BI Project
 **Motivation of the project: **
+This is project for my Data Visualization class.
 Electric vehicles population sourced from Washington State Department of Licensing (DOL) to gain insights into U.S. EV market and its dynamics.
-This power BI project only focuses on Washington State Electric Vehicle Population data.
+Assumption is made that this project will help a TATA motors (motor manufacturing company in India) to introduce EV in the US market starting with Washington state.

 **Questions answered by the Power BI Visualization**
 1. How is the distribution of Electric Vehicles by state or county?